 naivAyE – become weak

-vAzhiya – let you live long after being relieved from this pain
+vAzhiya – may you live long after being relieved from this pain

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh cloud which is falling down as rain to fill the world like my friends and mine [who are also longing and falling into pieces]!
-Looks like you also have been captivated by madhusUdhanan emperumAn‘s valour and become weak.
-For those who are generous, when in separation from bhagavAn, they will become weak.
+Oh cloud which is falling down as rain to fill the world like my friends and I [who are also longing and falling into pieces]!
+It appears that you have also been captivated by madhusUdhanan emperumAn‘s valour and become weak.
+Those who are generous, when in separation from bhagavAn, will become weak.